jhlopesalves/CorpusAid/README.md

 - Export preprocessed data in formats compatible with popular corpus analysis tools.
 - Integration capabilities with other NLP pipelines and workflows.

-### 9. Multilingual Support

-- Built-in support for processing texts in multiple languages.
-- Customizable language-specific preprocessing rules.

-### 10. Continuous Updates and Community Support

-- Regular updates to incorporate the latest advancements in corpus linguistics and NLP.
-- Active user community for sharing best practices and custom preprocessing recipes.

 ## Installation

 CorpuScript is distributed as a standalone executable installer for Windows.